BrunaRihl/starlight-consultations/README.md

 #### EPIC 7: Project Documentation

 The Project Documentation epic aims to create comprehensive documentation that clearly explains the purpose, functionality, and usage of the project.
-This includes crafting a README.md file to provide detailed information about the project, facilitating understanding and collaboration among users and contributors.
+This includes crafting a README.md file to provide detailed information about the project.

   * User Story: README Documentation

-As a developer, I can create a README.md file to document and present the project to users and collaborators so that they can easily understand the purpose, functionality, and usage of the project.
+As a developer, I can create a README.md file to document and present the project, ensuring that everyone can easily understand the purpose, functionality, and usage of the project.

 #### EPIC 8: Project Testing